 Each child has a right to education !
-Worldwide 124 million children don’t go to school, the majority lives in Africa.
+Globally over 124 million children don’t go to school, the majority lives in Africa.
 This has extreme consequences for their future and the future of their families, communities and country.
-In Karamoja, 75% of children don’t go to primary school.
-93% never goes to secondary school…
+In Karamoja, 95% of the population is illiterate.
+75% of the children doesn’t go to primary school and 93% never goes to secondary school…

-Child Care Africa help the most vulnerable children with access to education, health care and counselling.
+Child Care Africa supports the most vulnerable children with access to education, health care and counselling.
 The scholarship beneficiaries include:

 - Girls who fled female genital mutilation or forced marriage